Cron Jobs

 The username and password are not the account password of CronJob website, but the basic authentication credentials for the cron job to access the API of the website, please keep them secret.

-- After creating the cron job, set the
+After creating the cron job, set the Username and Password in the environment variables file.

 Environment Setup